-1995-2010: annual average of monthly prices received by producers for all pigs for slaughter, divided by 0.7 for conversion into carcass equivalent price [1].
-2011-13: producer price for live pigs in Sao Paolo converted into carcass equivalent price.
-Since 2014: annual average of monthly prices received by producers of live pig converted in carcass equivalent in the main producer states (Minas Gerais /Paraná / Santa Catarina ), which together represent 60 % of total pigmeat production in 2018, weighted by the individual share of production across the selected states.
-[2].
+Annual average of monthly prices received by producers for all pigs for slaughter, divided by 0.7 for conversion into carcass equivalent price.
+Since 2011, producer price for live pigs in Sao Paolo from CONAB converted into carcass equivalent price.

-Source: [1] Brazilian Ministry of Agriculture, Livestock and Food Supply based on Institute of Agricultural Economics Research (IEA), agricultural wholesale prices data bank.
-[2] Companhia Nacional de Abastecimento (CONAB).
+Source: Information directly provided by the Brazilian Ministry of Agriculture and Food (MAPA).
+National Food Supply Company (CONAB).
+Institute of Agricultural Economics Research (IEA), agricultural wholesale prices data bank;